Stem cell transplantation for articular cartilage repair

-Mesenchymal stem cells (MSCs) are multipotent cells found in multiple human adult tissues including bone marrow, synovial tissues, and adipose tissues.
+Mesenchymal stem cells (MSCs) are multipotent cells found in multiple human adult tissues, including bone marrow, synovial tissues, and adipose tissues.
 Since they are derived from the mesoderm, they have been shown to differentiate into bone, cartilage, muscle, and adipose tissue.
 MSCs from embryonic sources have shown promise scientifically while creating significant controversy.
 As a result, many researchers have focused on adult stem cells, or stem cells isolated from adult humans that can be transplanted into damaged tissue.

 Because of their multi-potent capabilities, mesenchymal stem cell (MSC) lineages have been used successfully in animal models to regenerate articular cartilage and in human models to regenerate bone.
-Recent research demonstrates that articular cartilage may be able to be repaired via percutaneous introduction of mesenchymal stem cells (MSC's).
+Recent research demonstrates that articular cartilage may be able to be repaired via the percutaneous introduction of mesenchymal stem cells (MSC's).

-Stem cells as a concept originated as a theory in the 19th century to potentially allow certain tissues to self-renew.
-There are five types of stem cells and MSC's are multi-potent meaning they are cells that have the ability to develop into more than one type of specialized cell.
-Mesenchymal stem cells were originally discovered and studied as fibroblast-colony forming cells in guinea-pig bone marrow and spleen cells by Friedenstein in the 1970s.
-This study proved that the colony-forming units of bone marrow derived stem cells were able to form cartilage once they were transplanted in a diffusion chamber.
+Stem cells, as a concept, originated as a theory in the 19th century to potentially allow certain tissues to self-renew.
+There are five types of stem cells, and MSC's are multi-potent, meaning they are cells that have the ability to develop into more than one type of specialized cell.
+Mesenchymal stem cells were originally discovered and studied as fibroblast-colony-forming cells in guinea-pig bone marrow and spleen cells by Friedenstein in the 1970s.
+This study proved that the colony-forming units of bone marrow-derived stem cells were able to form cartilage once they were transplanted into a diffusion chamber.
 The results of this study set the stage for future research by indicating the differentiation capacity of MSC's.

 Current research

 Research into MSC's has exploded in recent years.
-As an example, a PubMed search for the year 1999 reveals about 90 papers published under the MESH heading of "Mesenchymal Stem Cells", the same search ran for the year 2007 reveals more than 4,000 entries.
+As an example, a PubMed search for the year 1999 reveals about 90 papers published under the MESH heading "Mesenchymal Stem Cells", the same search ran for the year 2007 reveals more than 4,000 entries.
 The most commonly used source of MSC's is bone marrow aspirate.
 Most of the adult bone marrow consists of blood cells in various stages of differentiation.
 These marrow components can be divided into plasma, red blood cells, platelets, and nucleated cells.
 The adult stem cell fraction is present in the nucleated cells of the marrow.
 Most of these cells are CD34+ heme progenitors (destined to differentiate into blood components), while very few are actually MSC's capable of differentiating into bone, cartilage, or muscle.
-As a result, that leaves the very small number of MSC's in the marrow as cells capable of differentiating into tissues of interest to joint preservation.
+As a result, that leaves a very small number of MSC's in the marrow as cells capable of differentiating into tissues of interest to joint preservation.
 Of note, this may be one of the reasons that commercially available centrifuge systems that concentrate marrow nucleated cells have not shown as much promise in animal research for cartilage repair as have approaches where MSC's are expanded in culture to greater numbers.